VigneshR2005/event-registration/README.md

 ## DESIGN STEPS:

 ### Step 1:
-Choose a color palette and idea for the webpage with your team members.
+Choose color palette and idea for the webpage with your team members.

 ### Step 2:
 Open Figma and create  new project file and share the invite to your team members.